bitextor/bicleaner/README.md

           --classifier_type random_forest
 ```

-This will train a Random Forest classifier for English-Czech using the corpus corpus.en-cs.train and the probabilistic dictionaries dict-en.gz and dict-cs.gz.
+This will train a Random Forest classifier for English-Czech using the corpus corpus.en-cs.train and the probabilistic dictionaries `dict-en.gz` and `dict-cs.gz`.
 This training will use 50000 good and 50000 bad examples, and a block size of 1000 sentences.
-The classifier data will be stored in en-cs.classifier, with the metadata in training.en-cs.yaml.
+The classifier data will be stored in `en-cs.classifier`, with the metadata in `training.en-cs.yaml`.
 The improved fluency language model filter will not be included.

 The generated .yaml file provides the following information, that is useful to get a sense on how good or bad was the training  (and is also a needed input file for classifying):